0xBANANA/RandomJK/README.md

 Currently, there is a limit of 100 possible sets per map, which should be enough <:

 If you add a set, make sure you use a unique index in the range of 0-99.

-# Weapons randomization

-This works comparable to the force randomization.
-The values in `randomizerOptions.json` range from 0 (weapon not required) to 1 (weapon required).
-The amount of ammo will always be random for weapons you didn't choose via the selection menu.

-In the file `randomizerOptions.json` you can choose the weapon modes with `weaponRandomizationMode`:
-- `0`: You can choose two shootable weapons and one throwable weapon from a random pool
-- `1`: Chaos mode: Like mode `0` but on top of that, random weapons will be added

 # Additional Notes
 * Considering map loading: If you load from a previous save game, **NO** randomization will be performed as the savegame will be treated as is.
 Quicksaves will be treated the same.